SaulMurillo1/SmbNmapScriptingLab/README.md

 Run Nmap script that will enumerate users logged into system through SMB share: <br/>
 - This is same command as before but with the knowledge of knowing the SMB server credentials.
 As you can see, there is now a new active session that states "it's probably you".<br/>
 <br/>
-Command: nmap 10.3.16.16 -445 --script smb-enum-sessions --script-args smbusername=administrator,smbpassword=*password_hidden_for_privacy*
+Command: nmap 10.3.16.16 -p 445 --script smb-enum-sessions --script-args smbusername=administrator,smbpassword=*password_hidden_for_privacy*
 <br/>
 <br/>
 <img src="https://i.imgur.com/yAyHd7M.png" height="80%" width="80%" alt="SMB Nmap Scripting" class="center"/>